zhirui-gao/PartGS/README.md

 </h4>

-This repository contains the official implementation of the paper: [Self-supervised Learning of Hybrid Part-aware 3D Representation of 2D Gaussians and Superquadrics](https://arxiv.org/abs/2408.10789), which is accepted to ICCV 2025.
+This repository contains the official implementation of the paper: [Self-supervised Learning of Hybrid Part-aware 3D Representations of 2D Gaussians and Superquadrics](https://arxiv.org/abs/2408.10789), which is accepted to ICCV 2025.
 PartGS is a self-supervised part-aware reconstruction framework that integrates 2D Gaussians and superquadrics to parse objects and scenes into an interpretable decomposition, leveraging multi-view image inputs to uncover 3D structural